 Mirin is supposed to be a sweet cooking rice wine, but outside of Japan many brands are more like simple syrups.
 I use a Japanese mirin brand that contains alcohol and a moderate amount of sugar.
 Many of the more readily available brands in North America don’t have any alcohol in them, but do contain a LOT of sugar.
 If you’re stuck using one of the more syrupy varieties, reduced the amount of sugar you use (to taste), and add a bit more sake.
 Alternately, replace the mirin with sweetened sake (for more on this, check out the Diversivore pantry page on mirin).

 When grilling these, you’ll probably want to cook on a stovetop grill or in an open barbecue.
 The amount of fat that renders out of the bacon makes it prone to flaring up on the grill, so you’ll want to be able to watch these carefully.

-Note that the nutritional information assumes that you’ll use about half of the tare sauce to make/dip these.
+The nutritional information shown is for a single serving (1 skewer plus sauce), and assumes that you’ll use about half of the tare sauce total.
 If you use a lot more, you’ll need to adjust accordingly.

 - 200 g shimeji mushrooms (brown or white)

 - 1 cup shoyu (soy sauce) or tamari